 As you can imagine, there are many disadvantages of going the free route rather than the paid pathway.
 While not every free WordPress hosting service is filled with nothing but disadvantages, it’s not exactly one filled with advantages, either.
 Here are some of the most common issues that plague the free WordPress hosting world:

-- Server Issues – Whether it’s a lack of uptime availability, slow response times or an endless array of errors, free hosting servers are often unreliable and can even open your site up to security threats (according to instructify, this is important).
+- Server Issues – Whether it’s a lack of uptime availability, slow response times or an endless array of errors, free hosting servers are often unreliable and can even open your site up to security threats.

 - Plugin Incompatibility – WordPress runs on a host of plugins.
 In fact, this is one of the most attractive reasons as to why so many people choose WordPress.
 However, free services often aren’t compatible with the technical requirements most plugins require.